-Earlier today the folks over at osticket.com released the latest version of the 1.9 series, specifically the stable 1.9.2.
+There is a new version of the 1.10 series, specifically the stable 1.10.1 Security Update.
 You can get this version via github or at http://osticket.com/download.
-It features a slew of enhancements, bug fixes, and security updates.
-Here is a list of them:
+It features some improvements/bug fixes, and an important security update.
+Here is a list of the changes:

 Generally speaking many of the previous FAQ answers [for former versions of osTicket] some times still apply to the current version.
 The line numbers will be wrong, but the information is usually still good.
 If you do not see an answer to your question please check out the older versions of this FAQ and/or post on the osTicket forums.